in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 We believe that great developers write great unit tests and we want all our learners to be great developers!

-We have courses on JUnit (a free course) and Mockito to teach how to write great unit tests using mocks.
+We have courses on Spring Boot Starter Test, JUnit and Mockito to teach how to write great unit tests using mocks.
 And We ensure that all our web services and framework courses teach how to write great unit tests and integration tests.

 Our Spring Course has sections on JUnit, Mockito and teaches unit testing as an integral part of the course.